-Appendix A2 - Baseline information for Bishopstone
+Appendix A2 - Baseline information for Abbeydore, Bacton, Ewyas Harold and Kentchurch

 N.B.
-This is based on countywide baseline information with some additions relevant to Bishopstone (in red).
+This is based on countywide baseline information with some additions relevant to Abbeydore, Bacton, Ewyas Harold and Kentchurch (in red).
 Where no locally specific data is available for current status, trends and targets, only countywide data is reported.
 Any gaps in data may be filled following additional research.

-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover red by objective: E Biodiversity, flora an d fauna 13.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover ed by objective: E Biodiversity, flora an nd fauna 13.
 Value, maintain, restore and expand county biodiversity.
 Natural environment Net change in condition of SSSIs across Herefordshire.
 The 2011-2013 AMR does not contain updated conservation data.
 2010/11: 27% of Herefordshire's SSSI land was in favourable condition.
-There are two SSSI's within Bishopstone.05.08.
-14- River Wye; - Unfavourable recovering.
-Bishon Meadow (border)- favourable area 2006: 22% 2007: 22% 2008: 22% 2010: 24 % Proportion of SSSI land that was in unfavourable condition but recovering increased between 2010 and 2012 going from 41% to 65%.
-Proportion in unfavourable and declining condition had also decreased from 4% to 1%. % of SSSI land in favourable condition (Increase) % of SSSI land in unfavourable condition but recovering (Increase) % of SSSI land in unfavourable condition and declining (Decrease) Herefordshire's SSSIs are in extremely poor condition relative to England as whole, where 96.1% of all SSSI land was in favourable condition in April 2014.
+Within Abbeydore and Bacton there are 2 SSSI's, both are rated as favourable .Wormbridge Common (Border) and Chanstone Wood (border).
+2006: 22% 2007: 22% 2008: 22% 2010: 24 % Proportion of SSSI land that was in unfavourable condition but recovering increased between 2010 and 2012 going from 41% to 65%.
+Proportion in unfavourable and declining condition had also decreased % of SSSI land in favourable condition (Increase) % of SSSI land in unfavourable condition but recovering (Increase) % of SSSI land in unfavourable condition and declining (Decrease) Herefordshire's SSSIs are in extremely poor condition relative to England as whole, where 96.1% of all SSSI land was in favourable condition in April 2014.
 The proportion of SSSI in unfavourable condition but recovering is greater than England as a whole, where the figure currently stands at 58.6%.
 Understanding Herefordshire: An integrated needs assessment (June 2013).
+NE & DEFRA Website July 2014